worikgh/120Proof/README.md

 1. Lanchpad X.  64 velocity sensitive LED pads.
 It appears in the MIDI config file as: `Launchpad X:Launchpad X MIDI 2`.

-2. WORLDE 24 key keyboard.
+2. Nektar 88 key keyboard.
 It appears in the MIDI config file as:
-   `WORLDE:WORLDE MIDI 1`
+   `Impact LX88+:Impact LX88+ MIDI 1` and `Impact LX88+:Impact LX88+ MIDI 2`

 The two MIDI sinks (that produce audio output into Jack) are: